 What’s not included in minimum wage calculations

-Some payments made by workers must not be included when the minimum wage is calculated.
+Some payments must not be included when the minimum wage is calculated.

-- payments that shouldn’t be included for the employer’s own use or benefit, for example if the employer has paid for travel to work
+- payments that should not be included for the employer’s own use or benefit, for example if the employer has paid for travel to work

-- things the worker bought for the job and isn’t refunded for, such as tools, uniform, safety equipment
+- things the worker bought for the job and is not refunded for, such as tools, uniform, safety equipment

 What’s included in minimum wage calculations